core-wg/senml-spec/draft-ietf-core-senml.md

 # Overview

 Connecting sensors to the Internet is not new, and there have been many protocols designed to facilitate it.
-This specification defines new media types for carrying simple sensor information in a protocol such as HTTP {{?RFC7230}} or CoAP {{RFC7252}}.
-This format was designed so that processors with very limited capabilities could easily encode a sensor measurement into the media type, while at the same time a server parsing the data could relatively efficiently collect a large number of sensor measurements.
+This specification defines a format and media types for carrying simple sensor information in a protocol such as HTTP {{?RFC7230}} or CoAP {{RFC7252}}.
+This format is designed so that processors with very limited capabilities could easily encode a sensor measurement into the media type, while at the same time a server parsing the data could relatively efficiently collect a large number of sensor measurements.
 SenML can be used for a